For a printer-friendly version of this users guide, click on the link at the bottom of the page.

 The 3 options on the main CRONOS page are

-Text list of Stations – List of all stations, color-coded by station type.
+Excel Spreadsheet of Stations – List of all stations, color-coded by station type.
 More details are below.

 Interactive Map of Stations – Map of stations.
 Users can display all active stations in the CRONOS database, as well as current weather conditions, interstates, and rivers and streams.
 More information is below.